Board of Directors

 Ken is also active in community and pro bono matters.
 He organized the firm’s mentor relationship with Thomas Jefferson High School in East New York, Brooklyn.
 He is past chairman of and counsel to the Board of Directors of PCI-Media Impact, a New York-based nonprofit with a presence in developing countries throughout the world.

 Jessica Milano most recently served as the Deputy Assistant Secretary for Small Business, Community Development, and Housing Policy at the U.S. Department of the Treasury where she oversaw policy development on how more small businesses and communities can access safe and affordable credit.
 In addition, she also managed three Treasury programs focused on access to capital: the Small Business Lending Fund, the State Small Business Credit Initiative and the Community Development Financial Institutions Fund.
 Prior to joining the Department of the Treasury, Jessica served as Senior Advisor to the Administrator at the U.S. Small Business Administration.
+She currently serves as Vice President and Director of ESG Investment Research at Calvert Research and Management.

 Jessica has extensive economic consulting and financial services experience.
 She previously held positions as Director of Research at Compass Lexecon, an economic consulting firm, and with Promontory Interfinancial Network, a financial services firm with a network of over 3,000 financial institutions.
 She also was a policy consultant at Civic Enterprises where she ran projects for a wide variety of clients including AARP, the Gates Foundation, OpportunityNation, and the White House Council for Community Solutions.